 Although the vast majority of time the person in the vehicle that has been rear ended will not in any way be responsible for the accident, in some situations this will not be the case.
-For example, if suddenly swerve into another person’s lane, and slam on your brakes, you could very well be entirely liable for the accident, even if you are rear-ended.
+For example, if you suddenly swerve into another person’s lane, and slam on your brakes, you could very well be entirely liable for the accident, even if you are rear-ended.
 Another example is when you stop suddenly for no apparent reason, such as stopping while traveling through an intersection on a green light.
 In such circumstances, there can be shared liability between yourself, and the person who struck you.
 Section 162 of the Motor Vehicle Act can also come into play when you are following someone too closely.

 In Stanikzai v.
 Bola, the driver of the car that was rear-ended was found to be 75% at fault.
 The Court, unable to reconcile the different versions of events of the Plaintiff and Defendant as to what actually transpired, relied on the testimony of an independent witness that the Defendant vehicle had pulled abruptly into the Plaintiff’s lane in order to make a U-turn.